FAQs about Polytunnels

 We offer a 6 month repayment period where your finance will be interest free.
 For 12 or 24 months periods, pay just 19.5% APR.

-You can choose a minimum of 10% deposit through to a maximum 50% of your total order value, and pay the rest in convenient equal monthly instalments.
+We require a deposit of 50% of your total order value, and pay the rest in convenient equal monthly instalments.

 In 2013 First Tunnels sold over 3000 polytunnels.
 Each of those customers erected their own polytunnel without any difficulty, thanks to the comprehensive and detailed instructions that we have produced with our dedicated team of constructors click to view.